stanlyxiang/stanlyxiang/README.md

 ## Github Stats

+Apache HAWQ Committer, however it was archived at July 2024.
+Used to work on Apache HAWQ, HAWQ Enterprise Edition, and GreenplumDB for a short time.
-Database kernel dev. focus on database, distributed system, etc.
+Now focus on database kernel, mainly storage system.
+Also interested in cloud computing, distributed system, hpc, etc.

 <table>
 <tr>
 <td>